nilsmango/project7III/content/water/_index.md

 ## FAQ

 ### Is 7III Water a subscription-based app?
-No. 7III Water uses a one-time payment to unlock premium features.
-No subscriptions, no recurring fees.
+No subscription is required.
+7III Water offers a one-time lifetime purchase for all premium features, plus optional monthly and annual plans.

 ### Which water sports can I track with 7III Water?
 You can track downwind foiling, pump foiling, wake thief, wing foil, kite foil, SUP, surfing and many more water sports.